Monday 4th October, 2021

 Tennis elbow is too often treated poorly

 Tennis elbow is considered a difficult condition and too often does not respond to treatments, but this does not have to be.
 As I discussed in our article Trigger points and tennis elbow: cause, diagnosis and treatment the main reason for these poor results is that a major cause of abnormal tension in the forearm muscles is usually ignored.
-This continued tension in these muscles pulls on the injury while it is trying to heal.
+This results continued tension which pulls on the injury while it is trying to heal.

 There is a better way

-The way to successfully treat tennis elbow with self massage and trigger point therapy is to use simple effective techniques that focus primarily on relieving the abnormal stress on the injury, allowing it to heal normally.
+The way to successfully treat tennis elbow is by focusing on relieving the abnormal tension in forearm muscles, relieving the abnormal stress on the injury, allowing it to heal normally.
+This can be done with the simple self massage and trigger point therapy techniques.

-In this article I’ll briefly go over how tennis elbow forms and why most treatments fail (if you want more detail you can check out our other article.
-I’ll then show you the simple massage and trigger point techniques plus basic tennis elbow management strategies.
+In this article I’ll briefly go over how tennis elbow forms and why most treatments fail, then show you the simple massage and trigger point techniques plus basic tennis elbow management strategies.

 CONTENTS